luiswirth/bsc-thesis/src/matter/ddf.typ

 We now implement some functionality to work with Whitney forms.
-The most important of which is the point evaluation of Whitney basis forms on a cell associated with one of it's subsimplicies.
+The most important of which is the point evaluation of Whitney basis forms on a cell associated with one of it's subsimplices.
 Which means implementing @def:whitney.

 We do this implementation based on a coordinate simplex.
 But this doesn't